 When the Stulberg Competition was established in 1975, a step into the unknown was required.
 Throughout the past years the organization has held, as guiding principles, the basic tenets of the founders: providing a nurturing atmosphere for young talent, featuring judges of the highest caliber and maintaining the integrity for which Julius & Esther Stulberg were known.

-The competition is now a two-tiered event (semifinals and finals) and Master Classes are offered by the competition judges for string instrument students from around the area and the state of Michigan.
+The competition is now a two-tiered event (semifinals and finals).
+Master Classes are also held, with the competition judges presiding - a very special opportunity for regional string instrument students who are selected by audition.

 Most recently, an outreach program has been developed for under-served populations.
 Performances by returning competition winners and Master Class participants provide top-notch listening experiences for people who might not otherwise have the opportunity to enjoy.